MoritzLost/ProcessWireDev/site/04-performance-accessibility-security/02-performance-optimizations-for-processwire.md

 One factor for loading times is the amount of time it takes ProcessWire to parse the request, render the appropriate template and send the result back to the browser.
 The server response time can be improved by using a server-side caching mechanism.
 This way, the server can send a cached response after the first request to a particular page, so all subsequent requests for that page will be faster.
 You can achieve this using the following methods:

-- **The template cache.** This functionality is included in ProcessWire and can be enabled on a per template basis.
+- **The template cache.** This functionality is included in ProcessWire and can be enabled on a per-template basis.
 Using the template cache, ProcessWire will cache the HTML output of individual pages and return them for subsequent requests.
 This way, serving cached responses will still include the overhead of starting up ProcessWire and parsing the request, but will *not* include any API access or processing done in your template files.
-- **The commercial ProCache module.** The [ProCache](https://processwire.com/store/pro-cache/) module will generate static HTML files for cacheable responses and serve those if available.
+- **The commercial ProCache module.** The [ProCache](https://processwire.com/store/pro-cache/) module will generate static HTML files for cacheable responses and serve those, if available.
 This is done using some clever `RewriteRule` directives to ProcessWire's `.htaccess` file that instruct Apache to serve the cached static HTML files instead of routing requests to ProcessWire.
-This way, serving a cached responses has practically no overhead and can be as fast as a static site.
+This way, serving a cached response has practically no overhead and can be as fast as a static site.

 The downside of both approaches is that you can't use it for pages that include some kind of dynamic content which needs to change in between requests.
 For example, if you want to display some information that is stored in a session or some content that depends on the current time, caching those responses would mean that some users will get the wrong result.